Top of the page

 Epilepsy is a common condition that causes repeated seizures.
-The seizures are caused by bursts of electrical activity in the brain that are not normal.
+The seizures are caused by bursts of electrical activity in the brain that aren't normal.
 Seizures may cause problems with muscle control, movement, speech, vision, or awareness.
-They usually don't last very long, but they can be scary.
+In most cases, they don't last very long.
+But they can be scary.
 The good news is that treatment usually works to control and reduce seizures.

-The main symptom of epilepsy is repeated seizures that happen without warning.
-Without treatment, seizures may continue and become worse and more frequent over time.
+The main symptom of epilepsy is repeated seizures.
+Without treatment, seizures may continue and become worse and happen more often over time.

 There are different kinds of seizures.
 You may have only one type of seizure.
 Some people have more than one type.
 Depending on what kind of seizure you have: